indudhar/java-organizer-app/README.md

 java-organizer-app
 ===========================

+(work in progress)

-This is a simple java web application built with the following technologies.
+This is a simple java web application used to showcase the following technologies.

 - Spring
 - JPA - Hibernate